Mantle/Mantle/README.md

 ### `+classForParsingJSONDictionary:`

-If you are implementing a class cluster, implement this optional method to determine which subclass of your abstract base class should be used when deserializing an object from JSON.
+If you are implementing a class cluster, implement this optional method to determine which subclass of your base class should be used when deserializing an object from JSON.

 ```objc
 @interface XYMessage : XYEntity